Grassroots Whole Systems Approach

 Pre-Requisite : None *

 The CDI is a five-day event about community development as whole systems change.
 This is a practical, how-to lab on tools and methods for empowering communities and groups.
 The key to community development lies in people working together to meet changing social and economic needs.
-The methods in this course have been used around the world for over 40 years.
+The methods in this course have proven effective through their use by ICA around the world for over 40 years.

 - Ensure grass roots participation.